ggez/ggez/docs/BuildingForEveryPlatform.md

 Same libraries as Debian, slightly different names.
 On CentOS 7 at least you can install them with:

-TODO: Double-check this with 0.5

 ```sh
 yum install alsa-lib-devel
 ```

 ## Distributing

-TODO: Double-check this with 0.5

 You should be able to just copy-paste the executable file and the `resources` directory to wherever you want.

 # Windows

-TODO: Double-check this with 0.5

 Should just build.
 We recommend using the MSVC toolchain whenever possible, the MinGW one can be pretty jank and difficult to set up.